 I will arrange a consultation via phone call or video call where you can share your young person’s story and discuss if I can help.

-If we agree I can help, there are many different ways I can be involved, and the format will vary with the need of your young person.
+If we agree I can help, there are many different ways I can be involved and the format will vary.

-Firstly I will meet with you and your young person to create a picture of their strengths and needs and an understanding about the barriers they are facing inside and outside of school.
-I will take into account different contexts which may involve making sense of other assessments your young person has had, understanding needs through play and/or observation, talking with relevant staff and finding ways together to help your young person feel able to contribute their views.
+Firstly I will meet with you and your young person to create a picture of strengths and needs and an understanding about the barriers they are facing inside and outside of school.
+I will take into account different contexts which may also involve making sense of other assessments your young person has had, understanding needs through play and/or observation, talking with relevant staff who know them best and finding ways to help your young person feel able to contribute their views.

 Where direct assessment is required, this would take place within the everyday environment which your young person is most familiar with, for example this could be at home or in school or outdoors.
 I would aim to make sure this feels safe and supportive, developmentally appropriate and at best, minimally intrusive.

-I will facilitate conversations with those who know your young person best to share different perspectives and to contribute to ideas for supports and making changes.
-I will work in partnership to develop a solution focused, practical plan of intervention where you and those working with your young person feel equipped and empowered to make a positive impact on your young person’s journey.
+I will facilitate conversations with those who know your young person best to share different perspectives and to contribute to ideas for support and making changes, and work in partnership with you to develop a solution focused, practical plan of intervention.

-• Inclusive Psychology offers consultation and training for practitioners, schools and teams to help deepen understanding and knowledge and build skills for practice.
+• Thrive Psychology offers consultation and training for practitioners, schools and teams to build understanding and knowledge and to strengthen skills for practice.

-If you are someone who works with young people you may be thinking about ways to enhance your professional learning, for example to
+If you are someone who works with young people you may be thinking about ways to enhance your professional learning, for example,

-• create inclusive classrooms and learning spaces which reduce barriers for young people.
+• creating inclusive learning spaces which reduce barriers for young people.

-• calm young people’s heightened emotions and make the shift to stress-reducing interactions.
+• calming young people’s heightened emotions and make the shift to stress-reducing interactions.

-• create safe, inclusive and affirming environments for neurodiverse young people.
+• creating safe, inclusive and affirming environments for neurodiverse young people.

-• deepen understanding and skills in relational approaches and trauma sensitive practice.
+• deepening understanding and skills in relational approaches and trauma sensitive practice.

-• feel prepared to support your young people to cope with bereavement and loss.
+• feeling prepared to support your young people to cope with bereavement and loss.

-• reflect on and enhance your relational skills by participating in video interaction guidance.
+• reflecting on and enhancing your relational skills by participating in video interaction guidance.

-• build skills in supervision and reflective practice.
+• building skills in supervision and reflective practice.

-• use psycho-education to help look after the mental well-being of yourself and your team and provide a sound well-being foundation for young people.
+• using psycho-education to help look after the mental well-being of yourself and your team and provide a sound well-being foundation for young people.

 Training can be offered online or in-person, as short workshops or during staff development days.